-Founded in 1990 to support the implementation of the Washington State Growth Management Act, Futurewise strives to prevent suburban “sprawl” – i.e., the expansion of suburbs on the periphery of Washington State’s major cities.
+Founded in 1990 to support the implementation of the newly passed Washington State Growth Management Act — a series of state laws requiring cities and counties to develop strategies for managing their population growth — Futurewise strives to prevent suburban “sprawl” – i.e., the expansion of suburbs on the periphery of Washington State’s major cities.
 In pursuit of this goal, the organization is dedicated to: (a) “preventing the conversion of wildlife habitat, open space, farmland, and working forests to subdivisions and development,” and (b) “directing most [new population] growth” into already “existing cities.”
 To make those cities maximally attractive to people who are trying to decide where they wish to reside, Futurewise pushes for the allocation of public funds to a wide range of projects that will improve the “livability, housing, transportation, social justice, environmental justice, and environmental quality” of Washington’s “urbanized areas.”

 Futurewise’s campaign to pack as many people as possible into densely populated cities – while restricting the growth of surrounding suburbs – is part of a leftist political strategy known as regionalism.
 As author Stanley Kurtz explains, the goal of this strategy “is quite literally to abolish the suburbs” by providing incentives for middle-class white people – who are statistically more likely than nonwhites to vote Republican rather than Democrat – to take up residence in cities where their own (pro-Republican) voting patterns will be neutralized by the vast Democratic majorities that already exist there.
 One means of creating such an incentive is to place limits on business development and home construction in and around the suburbs; another is to impose various taxes, fees, and regulations – ostensibly to address environmental concerns about carbon emissions and “climate change” – on automobile ownership and on road and bridge usage, thereby making it prohibitively expensive for people to settle in the suburbs and commute to jobs in the cities.
 A related tactic seeks to shift the political composition of the suburbs from majority-Republican to majority-Democrat, by mandating that they fulfill certain quotas for the construction of low-income-housing earmarked for poor nonwhites (from inner cities) who vote overwhelmingly Democrat.
 Research on population density has found that there is an average tipping point at which municipalities tend to shift politically from Republican to Democrat: roughly 810 people per square mile.
 Above that, two-thirds of metropolitan-area counties elect Democrats to Congress; below it, two-thirds elect Republicans.
 Thus, by encouraging people to live in densely populated, geographically constrained communities, Futurewise helps to promote the election of left-wing political candidates.